 Standard varieties will soar to 6 ft (1.8 m) or more.
 For containers, you'll want a dwarf variety, such as 'Red Dwarf' that reaches only about 3 ft (90 cm) tall with lush, compact foliage.

 Give your plant plenty of light to make this tropical beauty bloom.
 Flowering ginger makes an ideal potted plant for the sunroom, warm greenhouse or any brightly lit room.
 Its large leaves and bold color make a dramatic statement in any room.

-Repot in spring only to replace with fresh soil.
-This flowering plant blooms best when pot-bound, so keep the rhizome roots crowded in the container.
+Repot in spring only to replace with fresh potting medium.
+Red ginger flowers best when pot-bound, so keep the rhizome roots crowded in the container.
 Use a pot with drainage holes to prevent soggy soil.

 Height: Typically 6 ft (1.8 m) or taller; dwarf varieties reach about 3 ft (90 cm)

 Water: Water generously throughout the growing season, keeping the soil evenly moist.
 Water sparingly after flowering is finished.
 Yellow leaves are usually a sign of overwatering.

-Temperature: Average room temperatures 60-75°F/16-24°C. If you scoot your container to the patio or porch for the summer, don't worry -- it can take the heat.
+Temperature: Average room temperatures 65-75°F/18-24°C. If you scoot your container to the patio or porch for the summer, don't worry -- it can take the heat.
 But bring it back indoors when the temperature drops...these tender perennials will only tolerate temps as low as 50°F/10°C.

 Soil: Good-quality, all-purpose potting mix

-Fertilizer: Feed monthly in spring and summer with a high-potassium liquid fertilizer diluted by half.
+Fertilizer: Feed monthly in spring and summer with a balanced water-soluble fertilizer diluted by half.